~ 6 MIN READ

 4. Involve the right parties when forming the strategy.

 At the corporate level, high-level executives should be involved from the beginning.
 Without their buy-in, your strategic plan has no chance of succeeding.
-If you’re a department head, you are responsible for creating your business strategy, however you may need to consult team members with regard to certain aspects of the plan (for example, timing or metrics).
+If you’re a department head, you are responsible for creating your business plan, however you may need to consult team members with regard to certain aspects of the plan (for example, timing or metrics).
 Additionally, be sure to review the proposed strategy with higher-ups to make sure everyone is in sync.

 5. Put a system like ClearPoint in place to track progress.

 Forming a strategy is great, but if you don’t track progress you’ll have no way to see where you’re succeeding and where you’re falling short.
-Strategy reporting software works for both corporate and business strategy, making it easier to evaluate how every element of your strategy is going and how performance is impacting other areas.
+Strategy reporting software works for both corporate and business plan, making it easier to evaluate how every element of your strategy is going and how performance is impacting other areas.

-There’s no shortage of strategy software available, but it’s helpful if you can use the same tool for both corporate and business strategy management.
+There’s no shortage of strategy software available, but it’s helpful if you can use the same tool for both corporate and business plan management.
 Using the same tool for both activities reduces the work involved because it uses a single data set for reporting and analysis; it also makes it easy for everyone to see the linkages between corporate and departmental goals, and to track progress on everything.

 In ClearPoint you can: